faucetsdn/udmi/docs/guides/tutorial_hvac_minimal.md

 - `return_air_temperature_sensor`
 - `fan_speed_percentage_command`

-The system additionally comprises the following virtual points
+The system additionally comprises the following virtual/software points.
 - `zone_air_temperature_setpoint`

+UDMI is agnostic of the source (e.g. physical or software) of a data point.

-These points have been named according to [Digital Buildings Ontology (DBO)](../tech_primer.md) at the controller.
+In this example, the points have been named according to [Digital Buildings Ontology (DBO)](../tech_primer.md) at the controller.
+It is not a requirement for a device which supports UDMI to name it's points according to DBO as this is a project or system requirement, however the device must be capable of changing the point names in the UDMI payloads.

 Conversely it is also possible and valid to represent each component as a [logical device](../tech_primer.md) subject to project requirements

 In practice the system may comprise additional components and points not shown in this limited